facebookresearch/ParlAI/parlai/tasks/blended_skill_talk/README.md

 Versions of teachers for the ConvAI2, EmpatheticDialogues, and Wizard of Wikipedia datasets in which ConvAI2-style persona strings and Wizard-of-Wikipedia-style topic strings have been added to the start of all contexts.

 ## Files
-The following files are downloaded when calling the BST dataset (for instance, with `python examples/display_data.py -t blended_skill_talk`):
+The following files are downloaded when calling the BST dataset (for instance, with `parlai display_data -t blended_skill_talk`):
 - `train.json`, `valid.json`, and `test.json`: Raw BST datafiles, each consisting of a list of dicts.
 Each dict is a conversation that includes the following fields, in addition to those listed under **BlendedSkillTalkTeacher** above:
   - `[personas]`: The strings giving the personas of the guided and free workers
   - `[free_turker_utterance]` and `[guided_turker_utterance]`: Two utterances that start off the conversation, displayed before the AMT workers continue the conversation from there.
 One utterance is given for each worker